Oleksii-Tarasov/project-sql-jdbc-hibernate/README.md

 Solution: Extract all data that is requested frequently to Redis (in memory storage type key-value).

-We do not need all the data stored in MySQL, only the selected set of fields.
+We do not need to save in Redis all the data stored in MySQL, only the required fields.

 ---